atmarges/phil_tweet_downloader/README.md

-Need to download tweets for NLP and machine learning? phil_tweet_downloader allows access to [Twitter's streaming API](https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data) through [Tweepy](https://www.tweepy.org/) without the hassle writting a bunch of codes.
+Need to download tweets for NLP and machine learning? phil_tweet_downloader allows access to [Twitter's streaming API](https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data) through [Tweepy](https://www.tweepy.org/) without the hassle of writting a bunch of codes.

 ## Quick Start

-Just create a your own Twitter app (here's a [tutorial](https://docs.inboundnow.com/guide/create-twitter-application/)) to obtain your access tokens.
+Just create your own Twitter app (here's a [tutorial](https://docs.inboundnow.com/guide/create-twitter-application/)) to obtain your access tokens.
 Open `test.py` and paste in the access tokens.
 Save and run the file on the terminal.

 ```python
 import os